CMS Modified NCD 204 for Obsolete Diagnostic Tests, Effective March 7, 2026 — What Billing Teams Need to Know

 TL;DR: The Centers for Medicare & Medicaid Services modified NCD 204, its coverage policy governing obsolete and unreliable diagnostic tests, effective March 7, 2026.
-Here's what billing teams need to know before submitting claims for any of the affected tests.
+These tests don't get routine payment — but a documented medical necessity exception still exists, and your billing team needs to know exactly how to use it.

 Quick-Reference Table